scapegoat-scala/scapegoat/README.md

 ### Suppressing Warnings by Method or Class

-You can suppress a specific warning by method or by class using the java.lang.SuppressWarnings anotation.
+You can suppress a specific warning by method or by class using the java.lang.SuppressWarnings annotation.

 Use the simple name of the inspection to be ignored as the argument, or use "all" to suppress all scapegoat warnings in the specified scope.